I'll Stand by You: Release and promotion

+Commercial performance

 On its first few days of release, the song sold 124,496 digital downloads, prompting a debut on the U.S. Billboard Hot 100 at number six, Underwood's highest Hot 100 position since her 2005 debut single "Inside Your Heaven", which debuted at number one.

 It was eventually removed from iTunes, leading the single to have one of the biggest falls in Hot 100 history.
 The single collected over 300,000 digital downloads in the time it was available for download.
 All profits from the sale of the single were donated to charity.
 The single also received unsolicited airplay on U.S. country music radio stations, despite not being officially released to country radio.